BJCaie/tDCS_FEF/README.md

 ## Reproducibility

 All analysis pipelines are designed to be **fully reproducible** using provided data and scripts.
-The permutation testing results are included in the Zotero folder, as they required significant computational time.
-However, the scripts to perform the permutation testing are available in 'permutationTestingEEG.py' and 'permutationTestingPsychometrics.py', which run on the raw data included in the Zotero folder
+Results from the permutation testing procedure take significant computational time, so the results were saved and uploaded to the public Zenodo repository.
+However, the scripts to perform the permutation testing are available in 'permutationTestingEEG.py' and 'permutationTestingPsychometrics.py', which run on the raw data included in the Zenodo folder

 ---